 Sounds like the perfect day, doesn’t it?

-But how do you feel as a boss, knowing someone is chilling at home, taking an easy day off, when they could be in the office working on that precious deadline?
+But how do you feel as a boss, knowing someone is chilling at home, taking their easy duvet day, when they could be in the office working on that precious deadline?

 What is a duvet day?

 A duvet day is an unscheduled day off because you don't feel like working.
 It’s a ‘just because’ day, a day to unwind and take the burden of responsibility away for one blissful day.

 A duvet day is a no-questions-asked kinda thing - it differs from other absences in that you don't need to provide a reason for it other that to say you are taking a duvet day.

 It is to some extent related, there is some crossover with a mental health day, although you’re more likely to see duvet days provided for in an absence policy.
 'Two duvet days per year’ might be in the list of perks, signalling a fairly progressive attitute towards time off.
 Whereas mental health days tend to be for specific conditions, like a flare-up of an anxiety disorder or seeing a therapist.

 Why do companies offer duvet days?

 Let’s be honest - everyone needs one now and again.
 You might have ‘pulled a sickie’ at some point when you weren’t sick, just because you couldn't face work that day.
 Duvet days give you a compassionate angle on that (and a good way to separate sickness from 'can't-be-arsed-to-work’).
 It’s a type of absence that doesn’t really fit into any other categories, but tackles a problem we all know exists.

 There’s also the obvious advantage in positioning it as a benefit to help attract the best staff.

 We think duvet days are a good idea on the whole.
 We all have times where we just don’t want to work, not through laziness, but through temporary burnout that comes from busy periods in our lives.
 It shouldn’t be shameful or immoral to want to just chill for a while.